Everyone Deserves To Control Their Own Health Care

 Many people who are involuntary patients under the Mental Health Act – whether they are in hospital or living in the community on leave – are capable of making their own treatment decisions, but they have no legal right to do so.
 Doctors are not legally required to assess whether the person is capable of making treatment decisions before forcing psychiatric treatment against the person’s will.
 This disturbing approach to forced treatment reinforces hurtful stereotypes by equating having mental health problems with being mentally incapable.

-Sarah was 24-years-old when she voluntarily went with her mother to a BC hospital for help with feelings of depression.
-Sarah was then involuntarily detained and treated.
+People who have been forcibly treated can be traumatized by the experience and delay or avoid seeking mental health services again in the future.
+In Sarah’s case, for example, she voluntarily went to a BC hospital with her mother for help with feelings of depression.
+She was then involuntarily detained and treated.
 She says being forcibly medicated is terrifying and dehumanizing.
-“My clothes were stripped off me and I was pinned down by four male security guards while someone injected a needle into my backside.
+In her own words: “My clothes were stripped off me and I was pinned down by four male security guards while someone injected a needle into my backside.
 I was not given any say in my treatment, and even my mom was not allowed to make decisions for me.
 I’ve learned how to manage my depression with cognitive behavioural therapy and support from my family.
-I want to be able to direct my own treatment and recovery.”
+I want to be able to direct my own treatment and recovery."

 In August 2018, nearly two years after this case started, the BC government brought an application arguing that CCD should not be allowed to bring the case to trial.
 The government said that CCD did not have “standing” – or the legal status – to stand up for the rights of people with mental disabilities in court.
 It is very common for non-profit organizations to file Charter challenges to laws that impact the communities they serve because marginalized individuals often face barriers to launching and sustaining lengthy court cases.
 However, on October 12, 2018 the BC Supreme Court decided that CCD did not have standing and dismissed the case before it went to trial (read the decision here).
 CCD has appealed the BC Supreme Court’s decision.